xdgrulez/kafi/README.md

 ## An Alternative to the Existing CLI Tools

-I initially started development on Kafi because I was not a big fan of the CLI tools available for working with Kafka.
-Hence, one way Kafi help you is to act as an alternative to these tools, e.g. those from the Apache Kafka distribution.
+I initially started development on Kafi because I was not a big fan of the existing Kafka CLI tools.
+Hence, one way Kafi can help you is to act as an alternative to these tools, e.g. those from the Apache Kafka distribution.

 To get started, just enter your Python interpreter, import Kafi and create a `Cluster` object (e.g. pointing to your local Kafka cluster):